BISMIFATHIMANASAR/Extract-Audio-From-Video/README.md

 # Extract Audio From Video
 ***FFmpeg is a prerequisite.
 Please download and install. https://www.ffmpeg.org/download.html***

-***The program (extract-audio.py) and the video file must be in the same directory, as well as the Nero AAC encoder if you wish to use it.***
+**The program (extract-audio.py) and the video file must be in the same directory, as well as the Nero AAC encoder if you wish to use it.**

-***Nero AAC is only compatible with Windows or Linux***
+**Nero AAC is only compatible with Windows or Linux**

 This program allows you to extract the audio from a video and save it as an audio file.
 You are also able to choose the output audio codec.
 Options:
-- MP3 (.mp3) - "-qscale:a 0" = LAME VBR V0.
+- MP3 (.mp3) - LAME VBR V0.
-- FFmpeg's native AAC encoder (.m4a extension, .aac results in no seekbar when playing the audio in foobar2000).
+- FFmpeg's native AAC encoder (file extension will be .m4a)
 - Nero AAC (.m4a)
-- WAV (.wav) - lossless file, but pointless if the orignal audio file is not lossless, unless you need/want a .wav file.
+- WAV (.wav) - lossless file, but pointless if the orignal audio file is not lossless, unless you need/want a .wav file for some reason.
 Largest file size.
 - FLAC (.flac) - lossless compression, no quality loss.
 - ALAC (.m4a) - lossless compression, no quality loss.
-- Vorbis (.ogg) - "-qscale:a 10" is used.
-Highest VBR quality setting for libvorbis.
+- Vorbis (.ogg)
 - Opus (.opus)

 # Notes: